aertsimon90/LeCatchu/README.md

 There is no installation process.

 Copy the **\~215 lines** (Core Engine) or **\~615 lines** (Full Edition) into your project or import as a module.
-Requires only Python 3.6+ and the standard library.
+Requires only Python 3.8+ and the standard library.

+If you want to use it as a module, the PyPI library is up to date in v9.0.0.
+[PyPI](https://pypi.org/project/LeCatchu/)

 ## Usage Overview